 Font and Colors

 The creators of the Disneyland logo chose individual glyphs for the inscription.
-Later they created a font with a similar shape – Started by a Mouse by Robert Nava.
+Later, they created a font with a similar shape – Started by a Mouse by Robert Nava.
 The wordmark was based on the so-called rotunda, an Italian variant of the Gothic script transitioning to Antiqua.
 Many of the edges of the letters are cut at a 45-degree angle because goose pens with a diagonally cut writing edge were used at the inception of the Gothic script.
-The characters are very tightly spaced because parchment used to be very expensive and had to be saved.
+The characters are tightly spaced because parchment was expensive and had to be saved.
 Of course, such spacing between letters is not due to lack of space but to historical traditions in the modern world.

 The theme park icon uses two color schemes.
-The classic option is a combination of black and white.
-It is presented in the first logo and the emblem with the image of the castle.
+The classic option is a combination of black and white, presented in the first logo and emblem with the image of the castle.
 A later version involves a combination of white with a bright shade of blue called Cyan-Blue Azure (#3081C3).
-The latter is associated with the sky, constancy, eternity, and honesty, and in heraldry denotes loyalty and good glory.
+The latter is associated with the sky, constancy, eternity, and honesty; in heraldry, it denotes loyalty and good glory.